 Read more about the 2021 daily art journal and each month’s theme here.

-February’s theme is meant to encourage me to play around with different mediums and art supplies.
-I’ll be marking up a small piece of paper with scribbles, blobs, abstract doodles, patterns, etc., and then using a 1.5 inch circle punch on my favorite bit to add to the journal.
-And if the holey paper left behind is interesting, I’ll keep that too.
+February’s theme was meant to encourage me to play around with different mediums and art supplies.
+I started by marking up a small piece of paper with scribbles, blobs, abstract doodles, patterns, etc., and then used a 1.5 inch circle punch on my favorite bit to add to the journal.
+And if the holey paper left behind was interesting, I kept that too.

-On the 4th, I recreated an assignment from a past art class that involves drawing to music – line making meant to reflect what you hear.
+On the 4th, I recreated an assignment from a past art class that involved drawing to music – line making meant to reflect what you hear.
 I filled a small sheet while listening to the last movement of Concerto No. 2 (Summer, III.
 Presto) from Vivaldi’s The Four Seasons.
 Oooh, it was fun.

 I used a dried sea holly bloom as a paintbrush on Feb.
 8 and taped together toothpicks to draw with blue food coloring on the 10th.
 I thought it was time to experiment with alternative art supplies.

 It was interesting to experiment with using the flat edge of a scrap of cardboard to smear and swipe blue paint around on the 18th.
 The 20th is the result of dipping and dragging a piece of embroidery thread in house paint.
 Hot pink – whoop!

 More alternative art supplies for the 26th: smooshes of red acrylic using a tinsel bow.
 Flicked paint for sprays of green dots on the 27th.